List of Alarm für Cobra 11 – Die Autobahnpolizei characters: André Fux

 In 1997, Chief Inspector André Fux (portrayed by Mark Keller) came to Frank Stolte's exit to the motorway police station.
 He had a black belt in Karate and exhibits especially outstanding skills in the unarmed combat.
 In 1999, André was wounded by a harpoon shot on Mallorca.
 He then falls out of the boat, goes underneath and was missing since then, deemed to have been killed.

 In "Resurrection", it is revealed that Fux was found and tended to by a fisherman.
 He later began a new life and went undercover for the BKA.
 In the course of the episode, it is also revealed that his wife and his 5-year-old daughter died in a car bombing in 2009.
-Since then he has been chasing the murderers of his family.
-However, it later turned out that Fux had been affiliated with a criminal organisation as well, a fact that his former partner, Semir, could not comprehend.
+Since then, he has been chasing the murderers of his family.
+However, it later turned out that Fux had been affiliated with a criminal organization as well, a fact that his former partner, Semir, could not comprehend.
 Later, following a car accident in the Alps, Semir grabbed his hand on the cliff to hold him, but could not hold him any longer, causing Fux to, following an emotional farewell, fall down a cliff and die.
 As Fux asked for Semir to further avenge his family in his place, this request perhaps fell on deaf ears.

 Tom Kranich

 Chief Inspector Tom Kranich (portrayed by René Steinke) came to the Kripo motorway in 1999 and was the successor of Chief Inspector André Fux.
 He has a sister who appeared in "Between two stools".
 His father is a successful night club owner in Cologne.

 After Semir Gerkhan had overcome the grief over the loss of his colleague André Fux, he and Tom Kranich developed a real friendliness of men.
 Later they were also best friends outside the profession.
 In "Resignation" Tom had to cope with a severe blow when his then pregnant girlfriend Elena Krüger, was killed by a car bomb, which was intended for him.
 Because of it, he resigned.

 For those two years his replacement was Jan Richter.

 After two years Tom Kranich, now working as a go-kart instructor, returned at the request of his colleague Semir Gerkhan in "Comeback", after Jan had left.
-At first he only wanted to help with a case, but then decided to return to his old life and not to quit.
+At first, he only wanted to help with a case, but then decided to return to his old life and not to quit.
 In "Life & Death", Tom was killed when attempting to save a girl from human traffickers.